Policy Gradient in Partially Observable Environments: Approximation and Convergence: Trust Region Policy Optimization

-The use of $ {\KL}$ instead of ${\KL}^{TRPO}$ is motivated by theory and also intuitively recommended.
-A small change in the policy at the beginning of a short episodes does not make a drastic shift in the distribution of the trajectory but might cause radical shifts when the trajectory length is long.
-Therefore, for longer horizons, the trust region needs to shrink.
-Consider two trajectories, one long and one short.
-The ${\KL}\leq \delta$ induces a region which allows higher changes in the policy for short trajectory while limiting changes in long trajectory.
-While ${\KL}^{TRPO}\leq \delta$ induces the region which does not convey the length of trajectories and looks at each sample as it experienced in a stationary distribution of an infinite horizon \MDP{}.

-Consider a toy RL problem where at the beginning of the learning, when the policy is not good, the agent dies at early stages of the episodes (termination).
-In this case, the trust region under $ {\KL}$ is vast and allows for substantial change in the policy space, while again ${\KL}^{TRPO}$ does not consider the length of the episode.
-On the other hand, toward the end of the learning, when the agent has leart a good policy, the length of the horizon grows, and small changes in the policy might cause drastic changes in the trajectory distribution.
-Therefore the trust region shrinks again, and just a small changes in the policy space are allowed, which is again captured by ${\KL}$ but not by ${\KL}^{TRPO}$.

-\paragraph{Compatible Function Approximation} As it is mentioned before, one way of computing the direction of the natural gradient is to estimate the $ \wKL$ and use conjugate gradient methods to find $F^{-1}\nabla_{\theta}(\eta)$.
-There is also an alternative way to estimate $F^{-1}\nabla_{\theta}(\eta)$, which is based on compatible function approximation methods. \citet{kakade2002natural} study this approach in the context of \MDP{}s.
+A classical approach to estimate $F^{-1}\nabla_{\theta}(\eta)$ is based on compatible function approximation methods. \citet{kakade2002natural} study this approach in the context of \MDP{}s.
 In the following, we develop this approach for \POMDP{}s.
-Consider a feature map $\phi(\tau)$ in a desired ambient space defined on $\Gamma$.
-We approximate the return $R(\tau)$ via a linear function $\omega$ on the feature representation $\phi(\tau)$, i.e.,
+Consider a feature map $\phi(\tau)$ in a desired ambient space.
+We approximate the return $R(\tau)$ via a linear function of the feature representation $\phi(\tau)$, i.e.,